zhaoyanz405/free-chatting/DESIGN.md

+# Glossary

+## Channel

+In our cases, channel is a place, people send message to or fetch messages from

 # Command Line Interface
 To suppport use this chat tool in shell environment, a well-designed command line interface is required.
 A preliminary design will be documented in here.